 Confirmation of teacher eligibility for exemption from the payment of the Education Council practising certificate fee (pdf on Education Council website)

-If your practising certificate expires after the 31st October, your fee is no longer covered by the STCA paid by the Ministry of Education, and you will need to pay it yourself.
+If your practising certificate expires after the 31st October or you are applying for your first practising certificate, your fee is no longer covered by the STCA paid by the Ministry of Education, and you will need to pay it yourself.

 If your practising certificate expires after the 7th April 2019, your fee is no longer covered by the ASTCA paid by the Ministry of Education, and you will need to pay it yourself.